willaguiar/ASC_and_heat_transport/Results_summary.md

 ## Planned work we would like to add to this:

 * Test how correlations change if we keep the regime locations constant in time.
+If we do this, we could also look at correlations between daily variations in ASC and CSHT.

 * Regional analysis.
 People care about single ice shelves.
 Do we find stronger or weaker correlations at depth for smaller regions?
 Do a few regional case studies in different regimes to test. e.g. Ross Sea, Totten basin, Wilkins etc.